History & sense of place

 At Anantara Maldives, this approach makes particular sense because the resort lends itself to celebratory journeys, deep rest and reconnection as a couple.
 The spa then acts as an intimate punctuation mark, a way to mark arrival, recover after a marine excursion or turn the end of an afternoon into a genuine interlude.

-Service in this context also means making things simple: booking at the right time, explaining options clearly, anticipating the needs of a couple on a romantic trip as well as those of a family, and organising movement between the resort's different islands.
-That is the mark of mature hospitality.
-The ideal stay is not the one in which one does everything; it is the one in which everything feels possible without ever becoming burdensome.
+Service also means making things simple.
+Booking at the right time, clearly explaining options, anticipating the needs of a couple as well as those of a family with children, and organising transfers between the different islands of the resort—all of this reflects mature hospitality.
+The ideal stay is not one where everything is done for you, but one where everything seems possible without ever becoming burdensome.

 The Maldivian art of living: light, sea and recovered time